svsumit98/FAQ-Bharat-BD/README.md

 - Created the authentication middleware for user.
 - Created the post authRouter for signup API.
 - Now we need to validate our signup data, so creating the validateSignUpData function.(/utils/validation).
+- Created the post authRouter for login API.

 Features: